whl1729/note/computer/cpp/primer/09_sequential_containers.md

 seq.assign(n, t);
 ```

+12. assign
+    - lets us assign from a different but compatible type, or assign from a subsequence of a container.
-12. Because the size of the right-hand operand might differ from the size of the left-hand operand, the array type does not support assign and it does not allow assignment from a braced list of values.
+    - Because the size of the right-hand operand might differ from the size of the left-hand operand, the array type does not support assign and it does not allow assignment from a braced list of values.

-13. The sequential containers (except array) also define a member named assign that lets us assign from a different but compatible type, or assign from a subsequence of a container.
+    - Assignment related operations invalidate iterators, references, and pointers into the left-hand container.
+Aside from string they remain valid after a swap, and (excepting arrays) the containers to which they refer are swapped.

-14. Warning: Because the existing elements are replaced, the iterators passed to assign must not refer to the container on which assign is called.
+    - Warning: Because the existing elements are replaced, the iterators passed to assign must not refer to the container on which assign is called.

+13. swap
-15. Note: Excepting array, swap does not copy, delete, or insert any elements and is guaranteed to run in constant time.
+    - Excepting array, swap does not copy, delete, or insert any elements and is guaranteed to run in constant time.
 In fact, the elements themselves are not swapped; internal data structures are swapped.

-16. Unlike how swap behaves for the other containers, swapping two arrays does exchange the elements.
+    - Unlike how swap behaves for the other containers, swapping two arrays does exchange the elements.
 As a result, swapping two arrays requires time proportional to the number of elements in the array.

-17. In the new library, the containers offer both a member and nonmember version of swap.
+    - In the new library, the containers offer both a member and nonmember version of swap.
 The nonmember swap is of most importance in generic programs.
-As a matter of habit, it is best to use the nonmember version of swap.
+As a matter of habit, it is best to use the nonmember version of swap.（伍注：为什么？两者有何区别？）

+14. Relational operator
-18. Every container type supports the equality operators (== and !=); all the containers except the unordered associative containers also support the relational operators (>, >=, <, <=).
-The right- and left-hand operands must be the same kind of container and must hold elements of the same type.
-Comparing two containers performs a pairwise comparison of the elements.
+    - Every container type supports the equality operators (== and !=); all the containers except the unordered associative containers also support the relational operators (>, >=, <, <=).
+    - We can use a relational operator to compare two containers only if the appropriate comparison operator is defined for the element type.
+    - The right- and left-hand operands must be the same kind of container and must hold elements of the same type.
+    - Comparing two containers performs a pairwise comparison of the elements.
 These operators work similarly to the string relationals

-19. Note: We can use a relational operator to compare two containers only if the appropriate comparison operator is defined for the element type.

-### Sequential Container Operations
+### 9.3 Sequential Container Operations

-1. Operations that Add elements to a Sequential Container
+1. ***Operations that Add elements to a Sequential Container***
     - These operations change the size of the container, they are not supported by array.
     - forward_list has special versions of insert and emplace.
     - push_back and emplace_back not valid for forward_list.